raspberrypilearning/music-maker/en/step_1.md

 ### Try it

 Hover with your cursor (or finger if you are on a tablet), over different parts of the flower.
 What can you hear?
-Try changing the sound by clicking on other instruments.
+Try changing the sound by clicking on the instruments at the top.

 </div>
 <div>